UPPMAX/HPC-python/docs/load_run_packages.rst

 .. exercise:: Python example that requires ``pandas``, ``matplotlib``, and ``scipy`` packages.

    You can either save the scripts or run them line by line inside Python.
 The scripts are also available in the directory ``<path-to>/Exercises/examples/programs``, as ``pandas_matplotlib-linreg.py`` and ``pandas_matplotlib-linreg-pretty.py``.

+   Remember that you also need the data file ``scottish_hills.csv`` located in the above directory.

    Examples are from https://ourcodingclub.github.io/tutorials/pandas-python-intro/